Life insurance for someone who has had anal cancer

 Is critical illness cover available for someone with anal cancer?

-Due to the fact that cancer is the most common claimed for critical illness, it’s sometimes difficult to get this type of cover.
+Due to the fact that cancer is the most common claim for critical illness, it’s sometimes difficult to get this type of cover.
 The reason is that you’ll usually be offered cover which would exclude cancer so it’s difficult to justify.

 If you want to know more about critical illness cover then you should check out our guides

 Can I get income protection after having anal cancer?